masurp/VU_CADC/tutorials/R_basics_introduction.md

 lowercase, since we passed `TRUE` to `tolower`, which was also the default value.

-*Exercise*: Copy a longer text from the internet and save it as a text object in R. Use the function `tokens()` to separate each word (make sure punctuations and numbers are removed) and create a document-feature-matrix with `dfm()`.
+*Exercise 2*: Copy a longer text from the internet and save it as a text object in R. Use the function `tokens()` to separate each word (make sure punctuations and numbers are removed) and create a document-feature-matrix with `dfm()`.
 Try if you can further install the